commercetools/ui-kit/materials/internals/TOKENS.md

 ### Aspect: Modifier

 Some elements need to look different in certain situations.
-Modifers allow to represent that information in the design token.
+Modifiers allow us to represent that information in the design token.

 #### `on-dark`